 14. Afternoon Tea: The British tea tradition dates back to the 1700s.
 High tea was offered to the working class as an afternoon meal taken standing up or on high stools (hence the name “high tea”).
 The upper class had a more fashionable affair known as afternoon tea.
 Today, afternoon tea which ranges from £20–50 is a special outing and not an every day affair.

 15. Pubs: Most pubs don’t have wait staff, so go directly to the bar to ask for a menu to order drinks or food.
 You will also have to go to the bar to pay.
 Draft beer is sold in pints and half pints.
 The British pint is larger than the American (20 oz. vs. 16 oz.)Traditionally pubs are open from 11-11 and are the perfect spot for lunch, dinner, or a pint before bed.

 Last but not least: Don’t feel like you need to do EVERYTHING.
-There is so much to see and do that it can’t all be done in one trip to London.
+There is so much to see and do that it can’t all be done in one visit London.
 Plus, it’s a good excuse to go back for a second visit!

-What other tips do you have for a visit to London?
-I’d love to hear in the comments below!
+What other tips do you have for a visit London?
+We’d love to hear in the comments below!